valerol/netreforme/wp-content/plugins/wp-minify-fix/readme.txt

 * Detection and elimination of duplicate sources.
 * Plugin hooks!

+You can also commit changes on our [Github repository](https://github.com/nodecode/wp-minify-fix).

 == Changelog ==
+= 1.4.1 =
+* Duplicate footer scripts bug fixed
+* PHP warning message in some scenarios fixed
+* Newlines before the first attribute in open tags removed
+* Compatibility changes

 = 1.4.0 =
 * Added option for the HTML5 async attribute
 * Added option for a separate JavaScript file in the footer